FerPzt/Neighbourhood-Map/README.md

 #### To open the map:
 * Download this git repository to your computer
+* Execute `bower install` on your terminal to install some dependencies (if you don't have, you can follow the instructions on https://bower.io/)
-* Run a local server on this folder on a 8080 port (e.g. http-server)
+* Run a local server on this folder on a 8080 port (e.g. `http-server .`)
 * On your browser, go to the page: http://localhost:8080

 #### Usage: